brogrammer232/Crafting-an-OS-Notes-and-Insights/README.md

 - Simple and clear explanations of core OS concepts
 - Code examples in C, Assembly and maybe Rust
 - Resources for further exploration
-- Beginner-friendly walkthroughs — but not "dumbed down"
+- Beginner-friendly walkthroughs, but not "dumbed down"
 - Diagrams and visual aids (because words alone sometimes suck)
 - Practice projects to avoid tutorial hell